-Via the direct Radio Frequency (RF) link between the UA and GCS: Command and Control (C2) flows from the GCS to the UA; for all but the simplest hobby aircraft, position and status flow from the UA to the GCS.
-Via the Internet, through three distinct segments, Network RID information flows from the UAS (comprising the UA and its GCS) to the Observer.
+Via the direct Radio Frequency (RF) link between the UA and GCS: Command and Control (C2) flows between the GCS to the UA such that either can communicate with the Net-RID SP.
+For all but the simplest hobby aircraft, position and status flow from the UA to the GCS and on to the Net-RID SP.
+Thus via the Internet, through three distinct segments, Network RID information flows from the UAS to the Observer.